Bookmark These Makeup Looks To Get You Through Party Season

-November is unlike other months because it marks the start of party season — which means seeing more friends and family, attending more events, and having to bring even more of your "A" game when it comes time to dress up.

-Cosy jumpers and festive gear aside, makeup is one of the easiest ways to play up your features this season.
-Inspiration for new looks isn't always the easiest to find, though, especially in between planning festive party hopping and Christmas menus.

-To help prevent feeling stuck when you pull out your makeup bag, we rounded up chic looks to try this festive season, from bold winged eye shadow to festive monochromatic colours, ahead.
+To help prevent feeling stuck when you pull out your makeup bag, we rounded up chic looks to try this holiday season, from bold winged eye shadow to festive monochromatic colours, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.